Korean dramas to watch on Netflix

 But in a baffling and unlikely series of events, she accidentally

-paraglides across the border and into North Korea – in which she falls for a
+paraglides across the border and into North Korea – where she falls for a

-soldier in a demilitarized zone.
+soldier in a demilitarised zone.
 Meanwhile, her brothers down south are trying

 to steal their father's company away in her absence.